Sports Premium & School Sport

 St George’s have continued to be members of the Association for Lewisham School Sports (ALPS) which has allowed children from the school to participate in many competitive team tournaments in a wide range of sports including athletics, hockey, football, basketball, netball, cricket and tennis.
 All children have enjoyed the competitive element to participating in sports and it has taught them about working as a team and sportsmanship.

 The school has also provided training for ‘Little Leaders’ – children whose leadership skills are developed to help organise and run sporting activities for younger children.
-They Little Leaders helped to organise and run the EYFS/KS1 fun day.
+They Little Leaders helped to organise 3 events in the summer term; Year 1 multi skills day, Reception tournament and the EYFS/KS1 fun day.
 Each child was responsible for an activity and they were in charge to set it up, organise the children and score the activity.

 The school now have a boy and a girl’s football team who train regularly and play in competitive matches against local schools.